Privacy Protection Against Personalized Text-to-Image Synthesis via Cross-image Consistency Constraints: Conclusion

 \section{Conclusion}

-This paper presents Cross-image Anti-Personalization (CAP), a novel defense framework designed to counter unauthorized personalization in text-to-image diffusion models.
-Unlike existing methods that apply adversarial noise independently to each image, CAP introduces a style consistency loss that promotes uniformity across perturbed images, thereby leveraging the multi-image nature of personalization tasks.
-In addition, a dynamic ratio adjustment strategy adaptively balances consistency and reconstruction losses across attack iterations to enhance optimization effectiveness.
-In future work, we aim to extend the CAP framework to defend against personalization in video or multi-concept scenarios.
+We propose Cross-image Anti-Personalization (CAP), a defense framework against unauthorized personalization in T2I diffusion models.
+Unlike prior methods that craft adversarial perturbations for each image independently, CAP accounts for the multi-image nature of personalization through a cross-image consistency constraint.
+Motivated by the fact that personalization models often encode shared signals across input images into identity representations, CAP introduces a style-based consistency loss using Gram matrix features to make perturbed images exhibit similar stylistic patterns, thereby causing coherent interference during personalization.
+We also employ a dynamic ratio adjustment strategy to balance reconstruction and consistency losses adaptively.
+Experiments show that CAP improves privacy protection across prompts and model versions.
+Future work will extend CAP to video and multi-concept personalization scenarios.